damien-dupre/dcu-r-tutorials/slides/slide_05_08.md

 # {papaja}: Reproducible APA manuscripts

 After installing {papaja}, you can access a great research manuscript Rmarkdown template in the list of the template proposed (you need to reload the R session for it to appear).
-This template automatically generate a YAML producing the first page with title, author details, and abstract.
-The rest of the text written in the Rmarkdown produces a 2-spaced document which can be used as manuscript in many disciplines.
+This template automatically generates a YAML producing the first page with title, author details, and abstract.
+The rest of the text written in the Rmarkdown produces a 2-spaced document which can be used as a manuscript in many disciplines.

 <img src="img_05_08_02.png" width="75%">